 Ms. Nutarak (interpretation): Thank you, Mr. Speaker.
-I would like to ask questions in regards to my colleagues question in regards to small capital funding.
+I would like to ask questions in line with my colleague's question regarding (interpretation ends) small capital (interpretation) funding.

-In the communities the fuel tank farms, do you inspect them to see whether there is any water in the tank within Nunavut?
+Do you inspect the fuel tank farms in the communities to see whether there is any water in the tanks within Nunavut?
 Thank you, Mr. Chairman.

 Hon.
-David Joanasie (interpretation): Thank you, Mr. Chairman. (interpretation ends here) Although it's an operations and maintenance question, I would say, but I will just say that the contractors do report and just do dips every month, on a monthly basis and they do inspections regularly.
+David Joanasie (interpretation): Thank you, Mr. Chairman. (interpretation ends) Though it's an O&M question, I would say, I will just say that the contractors do report and just do dips every month, on a monthly basis and they do inspections regularly.
 Thank you, Mr. Chairman.

 Chairman: Thank you.
-I am not sure if it was... .
-So I believe what the member is trying to get at is the testing of the fuel itself, how often that is tested to see if there are contaminants in the fuel?
+I am not sure if it was...
+I believe what the member is trying to get at is the testing of the fuel itself; how often that is tested to see if there are contaminants in the fuel?
 Minister Joanasie.

 Hon.
 David Joanasie: Thank you, Mr. Chairman.
 My apologies.
-There is regular testing when a bulk sample is, throughout the process of delivery, as well as upon delivery, to ensure quality is still there, and there are measures the division takes to ensure that standards are maintained in the quality of fuel that each community uses throughout the year.
+There is regular testing throughout the process when it is getting delivered as well as upon delivery to ensure quality is still there, and there are measures that the division does in order to ensure that standards are maintained in the quality of fuel that each community uses throughout the year.
 Thank you, Mr. Chairman.

-Chairman: Thank you.
+Chairman: Thank you for that.
 I have no more names on my list.
-Before I move on, I am just going to bring up an issue that was brought forward previously.
+Just before I move on, I am going to bring up an issue that was brought forward previously.

-Previously, there was a legislative proposal to create a standalone petroleum products corporation.
-In addition to that, it has been brought forward to look at a capital replenishment fund, similar to what Qulliq Energy Corporation does.
-Is that still on the department's radar?
+Previously, there was a legislative proposal to create a standalone petroleum products, not a division, but a corporation.
+In addition to that, it has been brought forward to look at a capital replenishment-type fund, similar to what Qulliq Energy Corporation does.
+Is that on the department's radar still?
 Minister Joanasie.

 Hon.
-David Joanasie: Thank you, Mr. Chairman.
-Yes, it is still on our radar, and it is an option I want to pursue further, and we hope to come back to the Committee on our way forward on that.
+David Joanasie: Thank you.
+I will just say that yes, it is still on our radar, and it is an option we want to pursue further, and we hope to come back to the committee on our way forward on that.
 Thank you, Mr. Chairman.

 Chairman: Thank you.
 Just to confirm that we are now finished with page J-9.
 Please go back to page J-2.
 Detail of Expenditures.
-Total Capital Expenditure being requested is \$157,139,000.
+Total Capital Expenditure being requested: \$157,139,000.
 Agreed?